MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customization-xml-reference.md

 ---
 title: "Customization XML reference | MicrosoftDocs"
 description: "The customizations.xml file is one of the files included in an exported unmanaged solution.
-The file contains all or selected portions of the customizations and configurations for your system. " ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: ""
+The file contains all or selected portions of the customizations and configurations for your system. " ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: reference
-ms.topic: "reference"
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)" ms.assetid: bcdcc975-4918-4513-b04a-6a9d3d04f08c
+  - Dynamics 365 for Customer Engagement (online) ms.assetid: bcdcc975-4918-4513-b04a-6a9d3d04f08c
 caps.latest.revision: 21
-author: "JimDaly"
+author: JimDaly
-ms.author: "jdaly"
+ms.author: jdaly
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: